Sylius/Sylius/docs/components_and_bundles/components/Inventory/state_machine.rst

 .. tip::
     Please keep in mind that these states are just default, you can define and use your own.
-    If you use this component with :doc:`/components_and_bundles/bundles/SyliusInventoryBundle/index` and Symfony, you will have full state machine configuration at your disposal.

 .. _component_inventory_inventory-unit-transitions: